- Research blog

 Deborah Eyre is the Founder of High Performance Learning, an advanced pedagogy that helps schools become world class through systematically developing superior cognitive performance in all students.
 Prior to founding this new venture, Deborah held a variety of senior executive roles both globally and in UK as well as advising governments and educational foundations in UK, Hong Kong, South Africa, Kingdom of Saudi Arabia, USA and Singapore.
 From 2010-2014 she was Education Director for Nord Anglia Education.
-Prior to that she served as Director of the UK government’s innovative National Academy for Gifted and Talented Youth (NAGTY), based at the University of Warwick.
+Formerly she served as Director of the UK government’s innovative National Academy for Gifted and Talented Youth (NAGTY), based at the University of Warwick.
 She is a Freeman of the Guild of Educators and has served on a number of national and international boards including the UK TDA (Training and Development Agency for teachers), NCSL (National College for School Leadership), WCGTC (World Council for Gifted and Talented Children), Council for British International Schools (COBIS) and Centre for Talented Youth Ireland (CTYI).
 A widely published author, Able Children in Ordinary Schools (1997) is a seminal text still in publication.
 Her most recent policy publication was 'Room at the Top' (Policy Exchange, 2010).
-A new book for teachers on High Performance Learning: How to Build World Schools was published in January 2016.
+A new book for teachers on High Performance Learning: How to Build a World Class School was published in January 2016.

 Matthew Trimming is Founder/Director of META, the market entry and business development consultancy.
 Previously he was UK Board Director for the Sopra Group; Director Public Services & Utilities for SAP; Director of Public Affairs for EDS; and Public Affairs Manager for Sainsbury’s.